What types of organizations does the Foundation support?

 How will I know if an application has been accepted or rejected?

 All applicants will receive written communication regarding the disposition of their application.
-Grant requests are typically processed within 3 to 4 months after an application has been received.
+Grant requests are typically processed within three to four months after an eligible* application has been received.

 If the Foundation approves a grant request, when can payment be expected?